Social Icons

 Directed by Cate Shortland

-The movie has a villain I have been waiting to see for a while, Taskmaster.
-A villain who can copy/master your fighting style and moves just by watching you fight which makes this villain almost unstoppable.
-I just did not like the way Taskmaster role in the movie was set, we saw very little of what the character is capable of.
+The movie features a villain I had been waiting to see for a while: Taskmaster.
+Taskmaster has the ability to copy and master any fighting style just by watching, making this character almost unstoppable.
+Unfortunately, I didn’t like how Taskmaster’s role was handled in the movie; we saw very little of what the character is truly capable of.

 The Tomorrow War (2021)